cloud-gov/cg-dashboard/CONTRIBUTING.md

 ### Branches
 - Open branches off main repo due to Circle CI env var problem.
 For now, remember to branch off of the `master` branch.
 - Name your branch with your initials first.
+For example, `ms-feature`.
 - Include a short description of the feature that's being developed after your initial.

 ### Commit message